codeinaire/Udemy-RoR-Testing/notes.md

 This is what it does:

 `Autoprefixer is a tool to parse CSS and add vendor prefixes to CSS rules using values from the Can I Use.
 This gem provides Ruby and Ruby on Rails integration with this JavaScript tool.`

+### Lecture 21 - Guard gem

+We installed a bunch of different guard gems.
+This gem runs test automatically upon changing of any file in the program.